petros-d/docs/cloud/secrets-backend.md

 This topic provides steps for how to use [Hashicorp Vault](https://www.vaultproject.io/) as a secrets backend for both local development and on Astronomer Cloud.
 To do this, you will:

+1. Create an AppRole which grants Astronomer minimal required permissions.
-1. Write a test Airflow variable or connection as a secret to your Vault server.
+2. Write a test Airflow variable or connection as a secret to your Vault server.
-2. Configure your Astronomer project to pull the secret from Vault.
+3. Configure your Astronomer project to pull the secret from Vault.
-3. Test the backend in a local environment.
+4. Test the backend in a local environment.
-4. Deploy your changes to Astronomer Cloud.
+5. Deploy your changes to Astronomer Cloud.

 ### Prerequisites